Angiogram Procedure – An Overview

 How is an Angiogram Procedure performed?

-An angiogram procedure can be performed by a radiologist, surgeon or a cardiologist with the assistance of radiology technicians and nurses.
+An angiogram procedure can be performed by a radiologist, surgeon or a cardiologist with the assistance of radiology technicians

 This test mostly requires an intravenous injection (IV) line to be attached to a vein in the arm so as to allow the doctor to administer fluids and medications when required.

 The imaging device consists of a large and round cylinder or a rectangular box-like instrument that helps in the fluoroscopy.